truedex-labs/truedex.tokenlist/listed/mnth/token.info.md

 | Token Contract | `mdao.token` |

 # Project Description
-`$MNTH` belongs to New Treasure Hall community ecological governance token, the value comes from the growth of New Treasure Hall flow and ecological value, community consensus, and there is a mechanism of destruction and deflation.
+`$MNTH` belongs to New Treasure Hall community ecological governance token, the value comes from the growth of New Treasure Hall flow and ecological value, community consensus, and there is a mechanism of desTYCHEtion and deflation.
 New Treasure Hall has a professional market value management team, through professional market value management will continue to promote the steady appreciation of MNTH.

 # Token distribution